kebabmaneater/what_is_this_uwu-minetest/README.md

 Retype to show it again.

 ## Credits
 Released by Kebabmaneater.
 Credits to Wuzzy for some of the code used in this project, such as the one used for getting the item description.
 Also credits to the original author of this project Rotfuchs-von-Vulpes.
+Lastly, credits to Fractality for making the lua spring module used in this project.